svigerske/trac-to-github/migration-from-trac-to-Git**b.md

 - **Instead of adding a comment to a ticket**:
   - Add a comment to the Issue
   - If a PR is linked to the Issue, you can alternatively comment on the PR.
+  - Where should a comment go?
+    - To say that the reported issue is not a bug but a feature, the comment should go on the Issue
+    - To point out typos in the changes, the comment should go on the PR
+    - ... (add your examples)
   - Generally everyone has a large enough screen to view both the Issue and the PR on their screen simultaneously

 - For reviewing a change: